Amazing low cost laptop option for musicians and creators

 The following screenshot is from ‘M2 MacBook Air vs 14″ MacBook Pro – Prepare to be SHOCKED!‘ in the YouTube playlist below.

 $1599.00 MacBook Air M2, 8 core CPU, 8 core GPU, 16GB memory, 512GB SSD vs $1999.00 MacBook Pro M1 Pro, 8 core CPU, 14 core GPU, 16GB memory, 512GB SSD.

 Lightly loaded DAWs will run on an 8GB MacBook Air but you will hit the memory ceiling and feel it.
 Your call but I recommend 16GB.
 256GB is a pointless SSD capacity as well.
 You will be on external storage very quickly.

 Check software compatibilities

 It should go without saying, but I’m gonna say it anyway.
-M series processors have been out since November 2020 and macOS Monterey since October 2021.
-I think it’s crazy that any DAW or plugin should have issues or still be running on Rosetta emulation, but not everyone listens to me.
+M Series has been out since November 2020. macOS Monterey has been out since October 2021.
+I think it’s crazy that any DAW or plugin should have issues or still require Rosetta emulation, but not everyone listens to me.
 Do your homework!